rbritik/C_programs/README.md

-# Arrays, Functions, Linked Lists, Algorithms
+# Programs on Data Structure and basic Algorithms

 ## ^_^